 Kudos to Adobe for creating a suite of great photo-editing software.
 It's hardly any use though when you're short on time and have 10 posts to make by Monday.
 Leave Photoshop to people with loads of free nights because there are much more efficient photo editors that have built-in filters, batch editing, and more intuitive tools.

 The right photo editor app is a massive time saver.
-Polarr was created specifically for social media images.
+CameraBag Pro deals masterfully with social media images.
 Which means making professional pictures at the pace of a factory worker stamping boxes.
-When you struggle to align all your photography with the “personal brand” look or to keep up with your “a session a day” promise, the app really helps.
-Let’s take a look at how it works.
+When you struggle to align all your photography with the "personal brand" look or to keep up with your "a session a day" promise, the app really helps.
+Let's take a look at how it works.

-Just like Instagram and VSCO, Polarr has ready to go filters for your images.
+Just like Instagram and VSCO, CameraBag Pro has ready to go filters for your social media images.
 Unlike native Mac Photos app, these filters are actually good.
-And just like in Instagram, they can be customized them to your taste.
-What’s cool is that since it’s a robust desktop app, after you save 30 minutes on coloring and exposure, you can switch to advanced features and edit photo the way you want to.
+And just like in Instagram, they can be customized to your taste.
+What's cool is that since it's a robust desktop app, after you save 30 minutes on coloring and exposure, you can switch to advanced features and edit photo the way you want to.
 With gradient masks, toning, layering and so on.

 When you work on the right tone, you're usually having something in mind.
 Maybe, you even have a few examples of what you're trying to reach in terms of exact coloring.
 But do you really have to drag every picture into your editor to select the color you like?
 Clearly, the answer is no, otherwise why asking it in this article.